13 Mar, 2020

 Caroline He stated that this Unit “just helped me enhance and improve my understanding of the topic” and cautions for her classmates to “be careful, as the internet is very unpredictable.”

-• Lateral Reading, which was taught to Y10 students few days ago is a technique used to fact check online sources in order to avoid misinformation.
+• Lateral Reading, which was taught to Year 10 students a few days ago, is a technique used to fact check online sources in order to avoid misinformation.

-• Evaluating Digital Information by checking the date, credentials of the author and dig deeper by looking at the domain name of the website, misspellings, grammatical errors.
+• Evaluating Digital Information by checking the date, credentials of the author and digging deeper by looking at the domain name of the website, misspellings, grammatical errors.

 • Never trust your first source.